dclux/dsc-oslor-dplyr/readme.md

 ## mutate and transmute

 As well as selecting from the set of existing columns, it’s often useful to add new columns that are functions of existing columns or create stand alone variables.

+When you add new variables they always go to the end.

 As an example, lets calculate the age of the movie.